MartinSchmeisserTrendence/stackoverflow_survey_insights/README.md

 # Stack Overflow Survey - Insights

-A small project that loads, extracts, transforms and visualizes data from the StackOverflow survey using batchprocessing in GCP.
+A small project that loads, extracts, transforms and visualizes data from the Stack Overflow survey using batchprocessing in GCP.

 Closing project of the [data engineering zoomcamp 2025](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main).